keepitsimple/boilerplate/README.md

 Contains a huge amount of best practices already implemented for you
 * Preconfigured for ES2020
 * Integrated [JavaScript Standard Style](https://standardjs.com/)
-* Provides fast and powerful local application development.
+* Provides fast and powerful local application development in docker containers.
 Including: hot-reloading, local utilities, dev tools (linters, git hooks), etc.
 * You can debug JS code inside container from your IDE